kynazz/uh/README.md

 # haiiieloo!! waves at yuo (Tw:Yap,opinions)

-i am VERY sensitive when it comes to copying skins topics,(pony town) for the record,i've never copy anyone's skin.
+I know my skins are not the best, imo my shadings are pretty humble.
+BUT i am VERY sensitive when it comes to copying skins topics,(pony town) for the record,i've never copy anyone's skin.
 I can just ask them for inspo,not copying it.(if you refuse 2 believe ?
 Sure buddy, srry but that's none of my business,i am here 2 enjoy the game not causing shitty dramas. +block.)
 If you want 2 take inspo or smth from my skin,just ask me.
 But hvy inspo makes me uncomf and i will likely b decline it.(Copying is a big no)

 But in other topics i am fine.